 1. Movement: The American Heart Association recommends 150 minutes of moderate physical activity or 75 minutes of vigorous physical activity per week.
 There are many forms of movement to choose from, including dance, yoga, hiking, biking, lifting weights, ultimate frisbee, swimming, rock climbing, HIIT, running, soccer, basketball, and more!
 Exercise enhances your overall health, and has even been shown to ease anxiety and depression symptoms.
 If you’re just getting started, I recommend moving in a way that you most enjoy, and building up from there.

 2. Nourishment: I prefer the word “nourishment” to diet!
 There are many “diet” fads out there.
-However, in general, it’s good to have a colorful diet rich in nutrients from fruits and vegetables, with a balance of fats, proteins, and carbohydrates.
+However, in general, it’s good to have a colorful diet rich in vitamins and nutrients from fruits and vegetables, with a balance of fats, proteins, and carbohydrates.
 Supplementation can also be helpful, especially if you have deficiencies.
 (Vitamin D, in particular, is especially important in the winter to mitigate seasonal affective symptoms).
-Talk to medical or health professionals to learn more about balance for your body and situation.
+Talk to a medical professional to learn more about balance for your body and situation.

 3. Sleep and Rest: The Sleep Foundation recommends that adults get 7 to 9 hours of sleep per night.
 Adequate sleep is essential for all levels of functioning, including memory, productivity, immune system support, and essential repair.
 It is also recommended to get some kind of rest or stillness during the day, like a nap, meditation, a body scan, guided yoga nidra, or restorative yoga.
 If you’d like to learn how to meditate, do a body scan, or do yoga nidra, you can always ask me!